JohnDelMando/VR-ArcadeBasketball/README.md

 # **VR Arcade Basketball**

+A virtual reality arcade basketball game where players pick up and shoot hoops using Oculus controllers or hand motion controls.
+Score as many baskets as you can before the timer runs out!

 ## 🎯 **Gameplay**

 * **Classic Arcade Feel**: Inspired by real-life arcade basketball games but with a VR twist.